Can Herniated Discs Heal Naturally?

-A herniated disc is one of the leading causes of back pain and one you may be curious to know if you can heal naturally at home.
+A herniated disc is one of the leading causes of back pain and one you may be curious to know if it can be treated naturally at home.
 The condition happens when the nucleus of one or more of the cushioning discs between the vertebrae in your spine presses through the walls of the disc and compresses a nerve.
 According to New York City chiropractor Dr. Gerald M. Silverman, 57 percent percent of people over 60 and 20 percent under 60 have at least one herniated disc.
 If you’re someone living with a herniated disc, it can be debilitating and affect your quality of life.
-With surgery looking in the back of your mind as a last resort, you’re likely wondering if there is a holistic solution—and there is.
+With surgery lurking in the back of your mind as a last resort, you’re likely wondering if there is a holistic solution—and there is.

 Resorption of a Herniated Disc

 Your body is designed to be self-protective.
 Consider what it does when you get a cut.
 As it recognizes damage to the skin, it rushes to prevent further injury by narrowing the blood vessels and clotting the wound.
 Your body releases chemicals and specialized cells to clean and nurture the affected area.
 New skin cells form to prevent infection and retain water.
 Next, skin cells and capillaries pump in oxygen and nutrients enabling the cells to make proteins.
 After 14 to 21 days, the new layer of skin grows stronger and after six months, it’s nearly as strong as it was pre-laceration.